amitkgupta/tensorflow_lstm_rnn_example/README.md

 case, the points in "time" for a given observation correspond to the individual digits in its binary expansion.
 And the "feature vector" associated with a given observation at a given digit/"point-in-time" is just the single {0,1}-valued feature of whether that digit is 0 or 1.

+## Why is it?

+1. It's a complete working example of Tensorflow's RNN capabilities but only takes seconds to run, so you can start tweaking it without having to wait minutes or hours to figure out if you have basic dependencies installed correctly or other things wired up correctly.
+2. It shows how loading data, training, and testing/predicting can be decoupled. `train.py` only depends on the resulting `X_train` and `y_train` from `load_data.py`, and doesn't depend on the process for how the data was loaded. `test.py` only depends on `X_test` and `y_test`.
+Most importantly, however, is that `test.py` doesn't depend on `train.py` at all.